HEchooo/jeton_demo/README.md

 ## Apply For TenantId

 If you wish to run your own project, you will need to apply for a `tenantId` and `tenantToken` via email.
 After the application is complete, replace the `tenantId` and `tenantToken` in `src/_yap/request.ts`, and then run the project again to complete the configuration.
-The default provided tenantId and tenantToken restrict the number of requests to 10 times per minute
+The default provided tenantId and tenantToken restrict the number of requests to 10 times per minute.

 **How to apply for a Tenant ID and Tenant Token?**

 ```
 I would like to request a Tenant ID and Tenant Token for my company.

 Company Name:             <Your Company's Name>
 Email:                    <Contact Email Address, default is the current sending email address>
 Purpose:                  <Briefly describe the usage scenario>
+Request website domain:   <Optional, direct requests to the interface from the website do not need to include 														 tenantToken, to prevent tenantToken leakage.
+However, if using backend calls to the 														 interface, both tenantId and tenantToken must be included.>
 ```

-You can use this template to send your email to  business@jetonai.com
+You can use this template to send your email to  business@jetonai.com.